Creatine for more muscle strength and performance

 However, the positive effect was only detected in people suffering from unipolar depression.
 The bipolar study participants developed a mania on the other hand.

 The study was rather small and the number of subjects was small.
-It is therefore unclear whether the results can be generalized.
+It is therefore unclear whether the results can be generalised.
 People suffering from a bipolar disorder, e.g. are manic-depressive, should still refrain from taking creatine until further research on this aspect is available.

 Creatine in medicine